deeplearning4j/deeplearning4j-docs/machine-learning-server.md

 ## Skymind Intelligence Layer (SKIL)

 SKIL meets all of those criteria.
-Visit [SKIL's Machine Learning Model Server Quickstart](https://skymind.readme.io/v1.0.1/docs/quickstart) to test it out.
-Here is the Swagger documentation to the [machine learning server's API](https://docs.skymind.ai/v1.0.3/reference).
 Briefly, SKIL is a:

 ### Machine Learning Solution Platform